 • Time Management: Develop practical time management skills.
 Creating schedules and routines can help young carers balance their caregiving duties with school and personal time.
 Prioritizing tasks and setting realistic goals can also reduce stress.

 • Self-Care: Young carers should prioritize self-care.Making your health a priority requires taking care of your body in multiple ways.
 Ensuring you get enough restful sleep, nourishing your body with a healthy diet, and engaging in activities that bring joy and movement are all critical factors to living a happy and healthy life.
-Pay attention to the power of self-care; start making your health a priority today.
+Pay attention to the power of self-care; start prioritizing your health today.
 Taking care of their own physical and mental well-being is crucial.

 • Seek Educational Support: Schools often offer educational support, such as flexible schedules, tutoring, and homework assistance.
 Young carers should maximize these resources to ensure their academic success.